Middlesex Hospital Board of Directors

 John W. Rafal, J.D.

 Mr. Rafal served on the Hospital Board from 2000 until 2003 and rejoined in 2007.
-He is the Founder, President, and Chief Executive Officer of Essex Financial Services.
+He is the Founder and Vice Chair of Essex Financial Services.
 Mr. Rafal has more than 30 years of experience in financial advisory services and has received numerous industry awards in the field of investment management.
 Mr. Rafal was named the #1 Independent Financial Advisor in the country by Barron’s Magazine for 2007 and 2008, and he was named as one of “The Best 100 Financial Advisers” in the United States by Barron’s Magazine in 2004-2011.
 He is a member of the Connecticut and American Bar Associations, the Financial Planning Association, and is a Registered Securities Principal.
 Mr. Rafal also serves as a Board member of the Essex Savings Bank, The UConn Foundation and The Eugene O’Neill Theatre Center, Inc. He is a past member of the Board of the Eastern Connecticut Symphony Orchestra and The Cove.
 He is also a Chairman of the MHS Investment Committee.

-Eric W. Thornburg
+Eric W. Thornburg, Vice Chairman

 Mr. Thornburg joined the Middlesex Health System Board in 2010.
 He is president and CEO of Connecticut Water Service, Inc. in Clinton, the largest domestic investor-owned utility in New England.
 Mr. Thornburg currently serves on the Executive Committee and Board of Directors for the National Association of Water Companies, based in Washington, D.C.
 Mr. Thornburg has been active with many community service and business organizations including Water for People, Habitat for Humanity and the Rotary Club.
 He is Chair of the Audit Committee, and a member of the Governance Committee, Finance Committee, Executive Compensation Committee, Joint Conference Committee and Patient Safety Committee.